 |temperature resolution||0.1°C ( 0.1°F )|

 * Note: When using a good meter, as HomeLab-pH is, the inaccuracy of pH measurements will then be mainly affected by three factors: the quality of the pH-electrode, the precision of the calibration and the temperature difference between the measured sample and the calibration buffers.
 Here a general value for inaccuracy is given.
 It refers to measurements made with a good quality electrode, calibrated by a standard 2-point procedure.
-Also, the buffers inaccuracy is assumed to be not greater than 0.02 pH units and their temperature difference with the sample to be less than 5°C. If calibration buffers of ± 0.01 pH are used, the inaccuracy of the measured pH value will be as low as 0.03 pH.
+Also, the buffers inaccuracy is assumed to be not greater than 0.02 pH units and their temperature difference with the sample to be less than 5°C. If calibration buffers of ± 0.01 pH are used, the inaccuracy of the measured pH value will be even lower.

-If both HomeLab-pH and HomeLab-Isol are purchased the following is included as well:
+If both a HomeLab-pH and an isolator module are purchased the following is included as well:

 CAUTIONAvoid to mount or dismount the HomeLab-pH board when powered.
 You risk to damage the meter.
 Always switch off the data processing unit in advance.